machine mastery

 Signs:

-• Visible particle size variation
+• Visible particle size variation when you look closely

-• Boulders creating gaps
+• Boulders leaving gaps where water flows fast

 3. Uneven Tamping